 ) is an experimental adaptation of the model and should be used with great care.- lower.bounds

+numeric (with default): A vector of length 4 for the values of the lower bounds to be applied when fitting the models with minpack.lm::nlsLM.
+In most cases, the default values (

+) are appropriate for finding a best fit, but sometimes it may be useful to restrict the lower bounds to e.g.c(0, 0, 0, 0)

 .
-A vector of length 3 that contains the lower bound values for fitting the general-order kinetics function using minpack.lm::nlsLM.
-In most cases, the default values (c(-Inf, -Inf, -Inf

-)) are appropriate for finding a best fit, but sometimes it may be useful to restrict the lower bounds to e.g. c(0, 0, 0

-).
-The values of the vector are for parametersa
+The values of the vectors are, respectively, for parametersa

 ,D0